DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 An interview can only be set up, changed or cancelled when an application is in the ‘Received’ or ‘Interviewing’ states.

-When in any other state the buttons and links are not shown.
+The buttons and links are not shown in any other state.

 Interviews must be set up for today or in the future.